httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 {{establish-hash-algorithm-registry}}.
 Additional algorithms can be registered in accordance with the policies set out in this section.

-Each algorithm has a status field, which is intended to provide an aid to implementation selection.
+Each algorithm has a status field that is intended to provide an aid to implementation selection.

 Algorithms with a status value of "Active" are suitable for many purposes and it is RECOMMENDED that applications use these algorithms.
-These can be used in adversarial situations where hash functions might need to provide resistance to collision, first-preimage and second-preimage attacks.
+These can be used in adversarial situations where hash functions might need to provide resistance to collision, first-preimage, and second-preimage attacks.
 For adversarial situations, selecting which of the "Active" algorithms are acceptable will depend on the level of protection the circumstances demand.
 More considerations are presented in {{sec-agility}}.

-Algorithms with a status value of "Deprecated" either provide none of these properties, or are known to be weak (see {{NO-MD5}} and {{NO-SHA}}).
-These algorithms MAY be used to preserve integrity against corruption, but MUST NOT be used in a potentially adversarial setting; for example, when signing Integrity fields' values for authenticity.
+Algorithms with a status value of "Deprecated" either provide none of these properties or are known to be weak (see {{NO-MD5}} and {{NO-SHA}}).
+These algorithms MAY be used to preserve integrity against corruption, but MUST NOT be used in a potentially adversarial setting, for example, when signing Integrity fields' values for authenticity.
 Permitting the use of these algorithms can help some applications, for example, those that previously used [RFC3230], are migrating to this specification ({{migrating}}), and have existing stored